On the rationality problem for quadric bundles: The specialization method via weak decompositions of the diagonal

 Recall from Section \ref{subsec:intro:specialize} that we aim to generalize the method of Voisin \cite{voisin} and Colliot-Th\'el\`ene--Pirutka \cite{CT-Pirutka} to degenerations where the special fibre is allowed to have quite arbitrary singularities and where an explicit resolution of those can be avoided.
 The first step is the following small but crucial improvement of the original technique in \cite{voisin} and \cite{CT-Pirutka}; the proof is inspired by \cite{voisin,CT-Pirutka}, Totaro's paper \cite{totaro} and the original arguments of Bloch and Srinivas.

 \begin{proposition} Let $R$ be a discrete valuation ring with fraction field $K$ and residue field $k$, with $k$ algebraically closed.
 Let $\pi: \mathcal X\longrightarrow \Spec R$ be a flat proper scheme of finite type over $R$ with geometrically integral fibres.
-Let $Y:=\mathcal X\times k$ be the special fibre and suppose that there is a resolution of singularities $\tau:\widetilde {Y}\longrightarrow Y$ with the following properties: \begin{enumerate} \item for some Rost cycle module $M^\ast$ over $k$, there is an unramified class $\alpha \in M^i_{nr}(\widetilde {Y})$ which is nontrivial, i.e.\ $\alpha\notin M^i(k)$; \item there is an open subset $U\subset Y$ such that $\tau^{-1}(U)\longrightarrow U$ is universally $\CH_0$-trivial, and such that each irreducible component $E_i$ of $\widetilde Y\setminus \tau^{-1}(U)$ is smooth and the restriction of $\alpha$ to $E_i$ is trivial. \end{enumerate} Then, no resolution of singularities of the geometric generic fibre $X:=\mathcal X\times \overline K$ admits an integral decomposition of the diagonal. \end{proposition}
+Let $Y:=\mathcal X\times k$ be the special fibre and suppose that there is a resolution of singularities $\tau:\widetilde {Y}\longrightarrow Y$ with the following properties: \begin{enumerate} \item for some Rost cycle module $M^\ast$ over $k$, there is an unramified class $\alpha \in M^i_{nr}(\widetilde {Y})$ which is nontrivial, i.e.\ $\alpha\notin \im (M^i(k)\longrightarrow M^i_{nr}(\widetilde Y))$; \item there is an open subset $U\subset Y$ such that $\tau^{-1}(U)\longrightarrow U$ is universally $\CH_0$-trivial, and such that each irreducible component $E_i$ of $\widetilde Y\setminus \tau^{-1}(U)$ is smooth and the restriction of $\alpha$ to $E_i$ is trivial. \end{enumerate} Then, no resolution of singularities of the geometric generic fibre $X:=\mathcal X\times \overline K$ admits an integral decomposition of the diagonal. \end{proposition}

 The assumptions on the resolution $\tau$ in Proposition \ref{prop:degeneration} are weaker and easier to check than those in \cite[Theorem 2.1]{voisin} and \cite[Th\'eor\`eme 1.14]{CT-Pirutka}.
 Roughly speaking, instead of a universally $\CH_0$-trivial resolution of $Y$, we ask for a resolution which is universally $\CH_0$-trivial only over some open subset $U\subset Y$ and such that $\alpha$ restricts to zero on the complement.
 In this paper we will mostly use the special case where $\tau^{-1}(U)\cong U$ is an isomorphism and so $\CH_0$-triviality is automatic.
 The idea is to replace the Chow theoretic condition on the resolution $\tau$ from \cite{CT-Pirutka} by a cohomological one ($\alpha |_{E_i}$ is trivial), which is typically much more accessible.
-Since our assumptions are weaker, we will not conclude that $\widetilde Y$ admits a decomposition of the diagonal in the usual sense; we only obtain a weak decomposition of the form (\ref{eq:Delta=B+C}) below.

 \begin{proof}[Proof of Proposition \ref{prop:degeneration}] It suffices to prove that there is an algebraically closed field $F$ which contains $K$ and such that some resolution of $X\times F$ does not admit an integral decomposition of the diagonal.
 Up to replacing $R$ by its completion (which does not change the residue field), we may thus assume that $R$ is a complete discrete valuation ring.
 For a contradiction, we assume that some resolution of $X$ admits an integral decomposition of the diagonal.
 Pushing forward to $X$, we obtain a decomposition